-Prime's Drug Management Program (DMP) aims to mitigate current and prevent future non-medical use and abuse of frequently abused drugs (FADs).
+Prime's Drug Management Program (DMP) aims to mitigate current and prevent future nonmedical use and abuse of frequently abused drugs (FADs).
 Internal clinicians assess potential at-risk beneficiaries (PARBs) by performing reviews that meet or exceed the requirements and guidance set forth by CMS.
-If a member is deemed an at-risk beneficiary (ARB), one or more beneficiary-specific limitations are implemented, including POS, pharmacy and/or prescriber limitations.
-Members, Prescribing Providers and/or Pharmacies are notified of beneficiary-specific limitations and appeal information in the notification letters.
+If a member is deemed an at-risk beneficiary (ARB), one or more beneficiary-specific limitations are implemented, including point-of-sale (POS), pharmacy and/or prescriber limitations.
+Members, prescribing providers and/or Pharmacies are notified of beneficiary-specific limitations and appeal information in notification letters.

-Medicare Part D Transition Process
+Medicare Part D transition process

-CMS requires that Medicare Part D Benefit Sponsors support an appropriate transition process to provide Covered Persons with a temporary supply of prescription drugs in certain circumstances, including, but not limited to:
+CMS requires that Medicare Part D benefit sponsors support an appropriate transition process to provide covered persons with a temporary supply of prescription drugs in certain circumstances including, but not limited to,:

-- Current drug therapies not included in a Covered Person's new Medicare Part D Benefit Sponsor's Drug Formulary - Current drug therapies subject to certain limits such as a prior authorization (PA), step therapy (ST) or quantity limit (QL)
+- Current drug therapies not included in a covered person's new Medicare Part D benefit sponsor's drug formulary - Current drug therapies subject to certain limits such as a prior authorization (PA), step therapy (ST) or quantity limit (QL)

-The transition process gives Covered Persons time to work with their Prescribing Provider to switch to a therapeutically equivalent medication or to get a Drug Formulary exception or PA.
+The transition process gives covered persons time to work with their prescribing provider to switch to a therapeutically equivalent medication or to get a drug formulary exception or PA.

-Prescription Drugs Not on Medicare Part D Benefit Sponsor's Drug Formulary or Subject to Certain Limits
+Prescription drugs not on Medicare Part D benefit sponsor's drug formulary or subject to certain limits

-When a Covered Person in their transition period (e.g., within ninety [90] days of eligibility) presents a prescription for a Part D drug that is not on the Medicare Part D Benefit Sponsor's Drug Formulary or is subject to certain limits such as PA, ST or QL, the paid transition claim will return the applicable NCPDP approved message code "004" to the Pharmacy explaining the drug was paid due to the standard transition benefit.
+When a covered person in their transition period (e.g., within 90 days of eligibility) presents a prescription for a Part D drug that is not on the Medicare Part D benefit sponsor's drug formulary or is subject to certain limits such as PA, ST or QL, the paid transition claim will return the applicable NCPDP Approved Message Code 004 to the Pharmacy explaining the drug was paid due to the standard transition benefit.

-Supply Limits
+Supply limits

-If the claim submitted for a days' supply is greater than what is allowed during the transition period, or if the Covered Person had already obtained a transition supply and the claim is rejected, the reject message to the Pharmacy will explain the reason.
+If the claim submitted for a days' supply is greater than what is allowed during the transition period, or if the covered person had already obtained a transition supply and the claim is rejected, the reject message to the Pharmacy will explain the reason.
 Messaging examples are provided below.

-At retail, Covered Persons are allowed at least a one (1) month transition supply of a non-formulary drug or a drug subject to certain limits.
-LTC Covered Persons are also allowed up to a one (1) month transition supply during their transition period.
+At retail, covered persons are allowed at least a one-month transition supply of a nonformulary drug or a drug subject to certain limits.
+LTC covered persons are also allowed up to a one-month transition supply during their transition period.
 The exception to the days' supply limits is drugs packaged in such a way that they cannot be dispensed for fewer days than the benefit limit (e.g., Lupron Depot Inj.
-11.25 mg is prepackaged in a 3-month supply).
+11.25 mg is prepackaged in a three-month supply).

-Pharmacies, including Extended Supply Network (ESN) and mail order pharmacies, may get a reject message indicating that a Covered Person may not obtain more than the days' supply limits noted above.
+Pharmacies, including Extended Supply Network (ESN) and mail order Pharmacies, may get a reject message indicating that a covered person may not obtain more than the days' supply limits noted above.
 However, a claim may require other corrections or override codes, which should be done prior to reducing the days' supply.
 The claim may allow benefits if the corrections are made without reducing the days' supply to accommodate the transition days' supply limit.
 If the claim remains rejected after all other corrections or overrides have been completed, action should be taken to resolve the transition days' supply reject indicated within the message.

-Partial Fills
+Partial fills

-Since a Covered Person may have received a partial fill during the transition period, it is important to reference the message indicating days' supply remaining and check the Covered Person's history for the drug to see if the Covered Person is still eligible for any remaining authorized supply during the remainder of the transition period.
+Since a covered person may have received a partial fill during the transition period, it is important to reference the message indicating days' supply remaining and check the covered person's history for the drug to see if the covered person is still eligible for any remaining authorized supply during the remainder of the transition period.